FrankShi9/CrossGiT/README.md

 ## Uniform Gaussian Duality Activation
   no more deep stacking and large params

-## Uniform unit Conv1d for graph, text even audio
+## Uniform unit Conv1d for graph, text, audio..
   no more seperate models for each modality

-## Uniform unit Conv2d for images from camera/radar/lidar
+## Uniform unit Conv2d for images from camera/radar/lidar..
   no more seperate models for each sensors

 ## One embedding for all